Characters: Warhammer 40,000: Space Marine

-- To elaborate: When the Chaos invasion begins, Grimskull is swarmed by five daemons and falls into one of the ubiquitous chasms with three of them still attacking him.
+- Determinator: When the Chaos invasion begins, Grimskull is swarmed by five daemons and falls into one of the ubiquitous chasms with three of them still attacking him.
 Then Lord Nemeroth comes along, goes force lightning on your squad and the only thing standing between your squad and death is his monologue.
 Next, Grimskull jumps back out of the chasm and attacks Nemeroth, uttering the above words.
 Despite being clearly outmatched, the ork still manages to pull Nemeroth with him when he is yet again thrown into the chasm, thus allowing the Ultramarines to survive.
 Half a chapter later, he's back up for his bossfight.

 - Genius Bruiser: For an Ork, anyway.
 His Waaagh! is rather well organized, and he orders them to capture and use the planetary defense guns, instead of simply looting them.

-- Large and In Charge: Would you expect any less from an Ork warboss?
+- Large And In Charge: Would you expect any less from an Ork warboss?

 - Nice Job Fixing It, Villain: He saves you and your squad from Nemeroth... not that he's really bothered either way.

 - Stationary Boss: What he becomes in the third section of his boss fight.

 - The Worf Effect: Downplayed.
 Gets soundly thrashed by Nemeroth to show off how tough the latter is, but he recovers quickly (see Determinator above).